tainz/Glydar/README.md

 An open source Java implementation of Cube World's server.

-**Status:** Client will connect (if it's the correct version) and be dropped into a world, be welcomed, and then do nothing of use.
+**Status:** Clients will connect (if it's the correct version) and be dropped into a world, be welcomed, and entity updates can be sent.
+Not all players will see other players.

 **Snapshot builds** are available at http://ci.glydar.org